ansible-middleware/crossdc-rhsso-workshop/instructions/06-create-sso-realm.md

     ansible.builtin.include_role:
       name: keycloak_realm
 ```

+You can find the full documentation with all parameters and more details [here](https://ansible-middleware.github.io/keycloak/1.0.5/roles/keycloak_realm.html).

 Save changes and re-run the playbook.
 Once the playbook is complete, you should be able to access the application and navigate to the `TestRealm` realm.